-The Board is responsible for all aspects of good governance including quality, finance, HR and capital developments.
+The Committee of Management is responsible for all aspects of good governance including quality, finance, HR and capital developments.
 They appoint the CEO/Director of nursing who provides a written report on key result areas at each meeting.
 Cobram Regional Care”s Rules allow for a maximum of eight members to be appointed to the Board for a period of three years resulting in an average of two vacancies each year.
 One must be a financial member of the Association to be eligible for Board membership.
 Board membership is voluntary with no remuneration being paid.
 Members can stand for reappointment as often as they wish.

 With over 38 years of experience as a senior Federal public servant, Kate has successfully led major government projects implementing new programs and services.

 Kate has been part of the government’s response to many emergencies from the 1983 Ash Wednesday bushfires, cyclones, and floods.